-Ms. Diana White was born in Park Ridge, Illinois and began her ballet training with local instructors when she was four years old.
-At the age of 14, she became a member of the Lyric Opera of Chicago Ballet, then under the direction of Maria Tallchief.
-There, she was seen by George Balanchine, who awarded her a scholarship to the School of American Ballet.
+Diana started dancing at age four and at age fourteen, became a member of the Lyric Opera of Chicago Ballet under the directorship of the legendary Maria Tallchief.
+There, she was seen by Balanchine, who awarded her a scholarship to the School of American Ballet.
 He invited her to join the New York City Ballet one year later.

-In 1992, while still performing with the New York City Ballet, she co-founded the Scarsdale Ballet Studio with former partner, Christian Claessens.
-In addition to teaching and coaching, Ms. White has choreographed several ballets for her students including the Carousel Waltz, which was performed at the Westchester Philharmonic’s 20th Anniversary Gala.
-From 1998 to 2001 and again in 2010 and 2014 she was on the faculty of the Conservatory of Dance at Purchase College.
-She is a master teacher and judge for the Youth America Grand Prix, a competition which awards scholarships to major international ballet schools, and is also a faculty member of Dance New York International, a summer program in Paris and Madrid directed by Kazuko Hirabayashi.
-As a repetiteur with the George Balanchine Trust, Ms. White stages his works worldwide.
-She is the author of a children’s book, Ballerina Dreams, published by Scholastic.
+In 1992 she co-founded the Scarsdale Ballet Studio with Christian Claessens.
+Diana choreographed several ballets for SBS, including the Carousel Waltz, which was performed at the Westchester Philharmonic’s 20th Anniversary Gala.
+She has served on the faculty of the Conservatory of Dance at Purchase College and is a master teacher and judge for the Youth America Grand Prix, a competition which awards scholarships to major international ballet schools.

 Since 2004, in addition to teaching classes and Balanchine repertory at SBS, she has traveled to six continents, where she has worked most recently with such companies as the Paris Opera Ballet, the National Ballet of China, the Boston Ballet, the Hong Kong Ballet, and the English National Ballet, to name just a few.